 - Physician (MD and DO)

-To be eligible for the AHEC Scholar program in North Idaho, you must:
+To be eligible for the AHEC Scholars program in North Idaho, you must:

 - Be a health professions student enrolled in an approved program (see "Approved Disciplines" list)

-- Have a GPA of 2.5 or higher and be in good standing in your program (if you are applying after your first semester)
+- Be in good academic standing in your program (if you are applying after your first semester)

 - Commit to a two-year AHEC Scholars activity agenda